 Using Google Analytics to improve your website ROI

 Google Analytics is a free service that records plenty of data about your website visitors and their actions.
-It tells you:
+By accessing Google Analytics you can learn:

 - How much time people spend on your website

 - Where visitors are coming from

 - Landing pages conversion rates

 Your website is an investment that requires ongoing attention to maximize its potential.
 Setting goals in Google Analytics and reviewing it regularly will lead to future improvements that may be necessary to get the most website ROI possible.

 Things to avoid when trying to improve website ROI

 Many business owners see improving the ROI website produces, yet very few think about the practices they should avoid when designing and managing a website.
 To increase website ROI, stop doing the following: